MRBolt/MRBolt.github.io/_posts/2020-02-20-Apache-Struts-2-RCE.md

 **CVE-ID:** CVE-2017-5638

-**CVSS Vector:** CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:H/A:H
+**CVSS Vector String:** CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:H/A:H

 **Disclaimer:**

-All my posts are focused only to educate people from my experience.
+All my posts are focused only to educate people from my own experience.
 It will not contain stories about how I did ;) May have a path to learn!!

 **Root Cause:**